glass-bead-labs/changing-climate-attitudes/README.md

 - Intervention:
     - **mech**: Data were collected before and after a presentation of the written description of the climate change mechanism.
+    - **mech+stats**: Data were collected before and after an extended curriculum including surprising numerical statistics and the description of the mechanism.
     - **core_intervention**: pre- and immediate post-test data (note that there are some "no pretest" participants - see paper for details).
     - **delayed_test**: delayed post-test data.